-"We are not dying, we are living, and we are

-The delegates thanked Jennings with a

-President Rolando then introduced the

-Special Review Committee: Mack Julion of

-Chicago Branch 11; Paul Gillie of Mid-Michigan Branch 256; Jim Langlois, president

-of Pawtucket, RI Branch 55; and Phillip

-Rodriquez, president of the Utah State Association.
-The Special Review Committee

-was charged by the NALC convention in

-Credentials Committee Chair George

-sent," Jennings told the delegates.
+President Rolando then introduced the Special Review Committee: Mack Julion of Chicago Branch 11; Paul Gillie of Mid-Michigan Branch 256; Jim Langlois, president of Pawtucket, RI Branch 55; and Phillip Rodriquez, president of the Utah State Association.
+The Special Review Committee was charged by the NALC convention in Minneapolis in 2012 with considering reforms and adjustments that might become necessary to keeping the union ready for the challenges ahead.